Listening Script Vocabulary

 When ecotourism increases, the population of the target location puts pressure on the local environment and requires additional infrastructure, such as water treatment plants, sanitation facilities, and lodging.
 When local communities are unable to meet these infrastructure requirements, there are negative environmental consequences such as the improper disposal of campsite sewage, which results in the contamination of rivers where wildlife, livestock, and people draw drinking water.

 Even further, tourists leave behind garbage in the form of the meals they eat, toilets they flush, and water they drink.
 All of these are part of a broad regional economic and ecological system that they are reconfiguring with their presence.
-And, of course, the energy required to transport ecotourists can be vast – 10,000 kilometers of plane travel consumes about 700 litres of fuel per person.
+And, of course, the energy required to transport ecotourists can be vast – 10,000 kilometres of plane travel consumes about 700 litres of fuel per person.

 When inside the fragile ecotourism location, even taking pictures and leaving footprints can be damaging.
 Trails contribute to soil erosion, impaction, and plant damage.
 Wildlife viewing can scare away animals and disrupt their feeding and nesting habits, or even acclimate them to the presence of people.